Subscribe to the Newsletter

-The trail requires some scrambling into the cavern but nothing that requires ropes as long as you take the main trail.
+The last bit requires some scrambling into the cavern but nothing that requires ropes as long as you take the main trail.
 Once you hit the floor, turn left and you’ll find a hole in the rock with more cave to explore.
 This is much more what you expect a cave to be and requires flashlights to sufficiently explore because it goes about thirty yards back.